CoolCreasu/Traffic-Light/README.md

 # Traffic-Light
 ## Description
 This is a simple traffic light made with a LOLIN D32 board.
 It is made with non-blocking code in mind, this means that there is no use of delay().
-We use millis() and interupts to make this happen.
+We use millis() and interupts instead.

 ## Usage
 When the LOLIN D32 board is powered the traffic light will start in the standard state.